It’s standing majestically in the North Sea and has been guiding ships to safety for over 200 years.

 So how did Stevenson keep him away from the site?

-He sent him a grand total of 82 letters, asking very specific questions about the construction.
+He sent him a total of 82 letters, asking very specific questions about the construction.
 Rennie replied in full detail to every letter, which Stevenson largely ignored.

-It’s clear that both men didn’t get along too well.
+Both men didn’t get along too well.

 13. The design was based on an existing lighthouse